Time passed and the Anagativa suffered—fighting and starving and perishing—just as the great Kristals had predicted.

-Ellaria raised her head from her trembling hands and looked up at the stoic crystal.
+Ellaria raised her head from her trembling hands and looked up at the stoic Kristal.
 She stared for a moment without word.

 Suddenly, a fiery resolve ignited within her heavy heart and bloomed out from her core.
 “If you will not give us answers, we shall find them ourselves,” she whispered.
 “I will not stop here,” she continued, her tone rising as she got to her feet.
 “If you will not give us answers, then I will be the one who does!”

-At that, the great crystal finally spoke, its long-forgotten voice booming loudly above the swirling winds.
+At that, the great Kristal finally spoke, its long-forgotten voice booming loudly above the swirling winds.